Kim-Taehyeon/ALSASA_project/README.md

 Our app is that connects between a part-time student and a store manager.
 The main functions are divided into five categories: 1.
 Schedule 2.
 Communication 3.
 Wage 4.
 Education 5.
 Protection.

-# Initial MARKET RESEARCH PLAN
+# ●Initial MARKET RESEARCH PLAN
 ------------------------------------
 <img width="257" alt="default" src="https://user-images.githubusercontent.com/29946480/42125795-21e76cfc-7cb8-11e8-841c-12bf207672a6.PNG">